 Emergency Guidelines Learnt With Simulation Training

 When critical situations occur, there is little time for uncertainty or reluctance to act.
-Real First Aid course facilitators overcome this possibility by introducing a deep learning initiative called simulation training, using props, actors, real emergency equipment and realistic scenarios resembling work, school or community settings.
+Real Response course facilitators overcome this possibility by introducing a deep learning initiative called simulation training, using props, actors, real emergency equipment and realistic scenarios resembling work, school or community settings.
 This immersive environment encourages teamwork and leadership skills, while also providing concrete emergency response experience that can be called upon when needed.